Why the First Week of Blogging Feels Like the First Week of Motherhood

 And then all the sweat and tears, the hard work, sleepless nights and craziness will become worth it.
 In that tiny moment, you will have succeeded.

-So – that first week of parenthood.
+So – that first week of motherhood.
 How was it for you?
 Have I missed anything or talked utter nonsense?
 I’d love to hear your thoughts.

 If you enjoyed this post, I’d be OVER THE MOON (!) if you’d do the following: